 Ramen Noodle Bowls

 And no, we're not referring to those instant cups of ramen that got you through college.
 We're talking the kind you'd get in a really good ramen shop—noodles and broth topped with colorful veggies and a protein or two.
-In other words, the kind of ramen that'll give your co-workers serious lunch envy.
+In other words, we mean the kind of ramen that'll give your co-workers serious lunch envy.

-Just carve out 10-15 minutes on Sunday, and you can make enough ramen noodle bowls to take you through the week.
+Just carve out 10 to 15 minutes on Sunday, and you can make enough ramen noodle bowls to take you through the week.
 Putting these together couldn't be easier (in fact, you don't even need a recipe).
 Just get a big pot of ramen noodles going on the stove.
-Then, cook up your proteins and veggies while you're waiting.
-Try chicken, pork, shrimp or soft-boiled eggs for your protein.
+Then cook up your proteins and veggies while you're waiting.
+Try chicken, pork, shrimp, or soft-boiled eggs for your protein.
 Or make a batch of flavorful kimchi eggs and use them throughout the week.
 Try carrots, cabbage, mushrooms and spinach for your veggies.
 Once everything is done, divide your noodles between a bunch of bowls or lidded containers.
-Then, layer in your veggies and proteins; and cover with your favorite style of ramen broth—shio, miso, shoyu or tonkotsu.
+Then, layer in your veggies and proteins; cover with your favorite style of ramen broth—shio, miso, shoyu, or tonkotsu.

 Savings Tip: Treat meat as a condiment in your noodle bowls, and one or two servings of meat can stretch across the whole week.